California UPS Truck Accident Lawyers

 Damages or losses after an accident come in many forms.
 Compensatory damages aim to pay the victim for their injuries and suffering.
 On the other hand, the purpose of punitive damages is to deter future accidents similar to the one involved.
 Punitive damages, however, are rarely awarded.

-Injured victims can file a personal injury claim after a UPS truck accident to recover the following:
+Depending on the details of the case, injured victims can file a personal injury claim after a UPS truck accident to recover the following:

-Hospital fees, doctor’s fees, the costs of medication, treatment, surgery, rehabilitation, and other medical-related expenses fall under compensatory damages, specifically within economic (actual) damages.
-Our UPS truck accident attorneys will document all these losses while you focus on your recovery.
+- Medical Bills — Hospital fees, doctor’s fees, the costs of medication, treatment, surgery, rehabilitation, and other medical-related expenses fall under compensatory damages, specifically within economic (actual) damages.

-Victims may also be entitled to compensation if they sustain injuries that prevent them from working.
+- Income Loss — Victims may also be entitled to compensation if they sustain injuries that prevent them from working.
 When the accident leaves them with a temporary or permanent disability, they may be able to recover lost wages and reduced earning capacity.
 This can be substantiated with previous paychecks or any documentation showing the potential earning capacity of the victim.

 What To Do If A UPS Truck Hits You